Lost, Found & Stray

 Here are some tips on how and when to correctly use the terms Lost, Found, and Stray.

 Let’s start with STRAY.
-All domestic animals that are out and wandering are considered ‘stray’ animals but it is best to leave this word out of your posts and reports when sharing that you are trying to find the family of displaced animal.
+It is best to leave this word out of your posts and reports when sharing that you are trying to find the family of displaced animal.
 The term ‘stray’ is generally used to describe a ‘found’ pet that is in the care of a Shelter – not in the care of a member of the public.
 Many shelters are partnered with Finding Rover and their stray records are included in the FOUND animal listings.

 FOUND is the term that should be used when a member of the public, like you, are posting or reporting that you are searching for the family of an animal you have FOUND.
 When reporting FOUND animals, you will want to leave the terms ‘lost’ and ‘stray’ out to avoid confusion.
 This will help greatly when using Finding Rover so that you get the results you are looking for.
 For example, in this situation you would report the animal as FOUND and run a search.
 Finding Rover will then look for all possible matches from the LOST reports in your area to see if there is a match!